jeffrex13/kasa/README.md

 Finding a place to live—or someone to live with—is still inefficient:

-* Facebook groups are cluttered and unstructured
+- Facebook groups are cluttered and unstructured
-* Rental platforms focus only on properties, not people
+- Rental platforms focus only on properties, not people
-* No system for lifestyle or compatibility matching
+- No system for lifestyle or compatibility matching
-* Safety and trust are major concerns
+- Safety and trust are major concerns

 ---

 ## 💡 Solution

-Project Aether introduces a **dual-mode system**:
+Kasa introduces a **dual-mode system**:

 ### 🤝 Shared Living Mode (Core Feature)

-* Swipe-based matching system
+- Swipe-based matching system
-* Connects listers and seekers
+- Connects listers and seekers
-* Matches based on:
+- Matches based on:

-  * Budget
+  - Budget
-  * Lifestyle
+  - Lifestyle
-  * Preferences
+  - Preferences

 ---

 ### 🏠 Solo Living Mode

-* Simple rental browsing experience
+- Simple rental browsing experience
-* Find rooms, condos, or apartments
+- Find rooms, condos, or apartments
-* Filter and directly message listers
+- Filter and directly message listers

 ---

 ## 👥 Target Users

-* Students
+- Students
-* Young professionals
+- Young professionals
-* People relocating to urban areas
+- People relocating to urban areas

 ---